w3c/wai-quick-start/_tips/designing.md

 ## Provide sufficient contrast between foreground and background

 Foreground text needs to have sufficient contrast with background colors.
 This includes text on images, background gradients, buttons, and other elements.
-This does not apply for logos, or incidental text, such as text that happens to be in a photograph.
-The links below provide more information on the minimum contrast ratio as required by the <abbr>WCAG</abbr> and how to check contrast.
+This does not include logos or incidental text, such as text in a photograph.
+The links below provide more information on the minimum contrast ratio as specified by the <abbr>WCAG</abbr> and how to check contrast.
 "Contrast ratio" is a short version of the more technically correct term "luminance contrast ratio".

 {::nomarkdown}
 {% include_cached box.html type="start" title="<strong>Example:</strong> Contrast ratio" class="example" %}